SS Prince George (1947)

-SS Prince George was a passenger ship built in 1947 for the Canadian National Steamship Company, to ply the route from Vancouver, British Columbia, to Southeast Alaska.
+SS Prince George was a passenger ship built in 1947 for the Canadian National Steamship Company, to ply the route from Vancouver, British Columbia, Canada, to southeastern Alaska, United States.

 She replaced the 1910 SS Prince George of the Grand Trunk Pacific Railway, which was declared a constructive total loss after burning in Ketchikan, Alaska, on September 22, 1945.

 Construction

 Prince George was built at Yarrows Ltd. at Esquimalt, British Columbia.
-The vessel cost $3,000,000 to build.
+The vessel cost $3 million to build.
 It was then the largest private commercial vessel ever constructed in Canada.

 Specifications

 Prince George was 350 ft long, with a beam of 52.1 ft and a depth of hold of 17.7 ft.
 The overall size of the vessel was 5,812 tons.
 Prince George had accommodations for 322 passengers, all but 28 of which were considered first class.
 Each stateroom had fold-away bunks to allow it to be converted into a sitting room.
 There were several deluxe suites and also a children's playroom.

 There were seven decks.
 The steamer had a moderately streamlined appearance.
 The ship also had space for 50,000 ft3 of cargo, including 5,000 ft3 of refrigerated space.
 An elevator allowed ready transfer of automobiles from storage on the orlop deck to the main deck for loading and unloading.